6 Perfect Plants for Your Room to Help You Sleep

 Keep in mind that this plant needs to be set in a place where it gets lots of sunlight—it needs at least 6 hours a day.

-A small bamboo palm cane plant is the perfect option for purifying air and bringing harmony to your environment.
+A small bamboo palm cane plant is the best option for purifying air and bringing harmony to your environment.

 Its properties will allow you to enjoy fresher air during the day, but it will also create a sense of relaxation at night.